Fake Citizenship by Investments

 Citizenship and Residency by Investment programs are popping out all over the world right now, as every jurisdiction seems to be interested in taking advantage to inject some foreign investment into their capital.
 But, watch out… there are many fake citizenship by investment programs out there.
-Here’s what you need to know to avoid these fake citizenship programs!
+Here’s what you need to know to avoid these fake citizenship by investment programs!

 I have written extensively about this subject and will continue to do so as it is a booming business right now.
 The main reason behind this trend is that Americans are worried about what their financial future might hold and thus wish to diversify their citizenship options.
 But, there are those who will take advantage of the situation with fake citizenship by investment programs.

 Donald Trump’s presidency has a number of Americans terrified of what is next and whether they should spend their remaining years in whatever country he leaves behind after his presidency ends.
 And this is true no matter your political bent… be you for or against, there is a great battle brewing.

 For this reason, Americans are choosing to retire overseas.
 In just about every country on earth, you will see a community of American retirees and expats calling a foreign country home.
 I do not expect this to slow down one bit.

 American retirees are not the only ones who see foreign territories as an alternative to whatever is happening in the United States.
 American investments into foreign territories have grown substantially in the last decade.

 Many Americans see moving abroad as a way to expand their business by setting up shop in another country with a much lower minimum wage, or simply to position themselves in another part of the world to be more competitive.